JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

 Item 10 states:

 Provide a good toString implementation makes your class more pleasant to use and easier to debug.
 The format should be concise, unambiguous, and include all fields that affect logical equality.

+11. library-core/src/test/java/com/library/core/BookTest.java

+Item 11 states:

+You must override hashCode in every class that overrides equals, or you will violate the general contract for hashCode.
+Violation causes silent bugs in hash-based collections.